learn-co-students/js-from-dom-to-node-bootcamp-prep-000/README.md

 The key there is "Error: Cannot find module".
 That just means you are in the wrong folder.
 Go back and read the earlier paragraph that starts "If you see `code`...".
 That should help you out.
 You need to be seeing `js-from-dom-to-node` next to the clock.

+<p class='util--hide'>View <a href='https://learn.co/lessons/js-from-dom-to-node'>From DOM To Node and the IDE</a> on Learn.co and start learning to code for free.</p>